PDF download | HTML version |

 The situation with AI tools (such as

-Google Bard,
+Google Gemini,

 ChatGPT,